This article may contain compensated links. Please read disclaimer for more info.

 Les Machines de l’Ile, is the must-attraction in Nantes and one of the quirkiest things to do in France.
 Located on an isle in the middle of the Loire River, in the city’s former shipyards, this artistic project brings together a set of crazy machines that seem straight out of Jules Verne’s imagination and Leonardo Da Vinci’s invention.

 Ride the Sea World Carousel on the back of the strangest marine creatures.
-Wander around the isle on a crazy elephant who likes to shower all the kids he finds on his way!
+Wander around the island on a crazy elephant who likes to shower all the kids he finds on his way!
 Visit the Galerie des Machines, where a team of crazy inventors and machinists are working on new projects and machines.

 46. Get Mystic at the Alignments of Carnac

-The Alignments of Carnac, in Brittany, Western France, is an exceptional site of megalithic alignments with more than 3,000 menhirs over more than 4 kilometers.
+The Alignments of Carnac, in Bretagne, Western France, is an exceptional site of megalithic alignments with more than 3,000 menhirs over more than 4 kilometers.
 These menhirs were erected between 6,000 and 2,000 AD, and even if we still don’t know the purpose of these alignments, they are just amazing.

 Carnac is one of the unique places to see in France.
-Start with an introductory video and exhibition at the Maison dees Mégalithes.
+Start with an introductory video and exhibition at the Maison des Mégalithes.
 Then take the time to wander around the stones and soak up the special atmosphere of this unique site.

 47. Run the Quirky Marathon des Châteaux du Médoc